flutter/samples/game_template/README.md

 When enabled, this integration is a lot more powerful:

-- Any crashes of your app are going to be sent to the Firebase Crashlytics console.
+- Any crashes of your app are sent to the Firebase Crashlytics console.
-- Any uncaught exception thrown anywhere in your code will be captured and sent to the Firebase Crashlytics console.
+- Any uncaught exception thrown anywhere in your code is captured and sent to the Firebase Crashlytics console.
-- Each of these reports will include the following information:
+- Each of these reports includes the following information:
   - Error message
   - Stack trace
   - Device model, orientation, RAM free, disk free
   - Operating system version
   - App version
-- On top of that, log messages from anywhere in your app (and from packages you use) are being recorded in memory, and they will be sent alongside the reports.
-This means you will be able to understand what happened before the crash/exception occurred.
+- In addition, log messages generated anywhere in your app (and from packages you use) are recorded in memory, and are sent alongside the reports.
+This means that you can learn what happened before the crash or exception occurred.
-- Moreover, any log message with `Level.severe` or above will also be sent to Crashlytics.
+- Also, any generated log message with `Level.severe` or above is also sent to Crashlytics.
-- You can customize all this in `lib/src/crashlytics`.
+- You can customize these behaviors in `lib/src/crashlytics`.

 To enable Firebase Crashlytics, do the following:

 1. Create a new project in [console.firebase.google.com](https://console.firebase.google.com/).
-   You can call the Firebase project whatever you like; just remember the name.
+   Call the Firebase project whatever you like; just **remember the name**.
    You don't need to enable Analytics in the project if you don't want to.
 2. [Install `firebase-tools`](https://firebase.google.com/docs/cli?authuser=0#setup_update_cli)
    on your machine.